ea-tel/detel-book/_chapters/chapters/aois/learning-analytics.md

 You can deepen your knowledge of LA by visiting any of the following educational resources:

-* The free [Handbook of Learning Analytics](https://www.solaresearch.org/publications/hla-17/) by the Society for Learning Analytics Research (SoLAR), now it its [second edition](https://www.solaresearch.org/publications/hla-22/).
+* The free [Handbook of Learning Analytics](https://www.solaresearch.org/publications/hla-17/) by the Society for Learning Analytics Research (SoLAR), and its [second edition](https://www.solaresearch.org/publications/hla-22/).
 * The [Learning Analytics 101](https://steinhardt.nyu.edu/learning-analytics-101) educational resource by New York University, provides a more in-depth view of several areas of LA.
 * [Practical Learning Analytics](https://www.edx.org/course/practical-learning-analytics), a massive open online course on the topic by the University of Michigan.
 * Prinsloo, Slade and Khalil's [Learning Analytics: A Primer](https://oasis.col.org/items/b35591a9-f1ad-454c-a3c5-d728ea694861), another mini-course on the topic, in a single PDF.